AaradhyaGitHub/React-PM-CRUD-App/docs/09_dynamic_content_display.md

-# Implementing Dynamic Component Rendering
+# Implementing Dynamic Rendering in React - Step by Step Guide

-## Implementation Overview

-Building on our previous state management setup, we now implement dynamic rendering of components based on the `selectedProjectId` state.
-This involves three main steps:

-1. Passing state update functions as props
-2. Accepting and using these props in child components
-3. Implementing conditional rendering logic

-## Updated Implementation

-### App.jsx
+## Starting with State Management

+Let's build upon our previous state setup and implement dynamic rendering.
+We'll break this down into small, manageable steps.

+### Step 1: Passing State Update Functions

+First, let's look at our complete `App.jsx`:

 ```jsx
 import { useState } from "react";